chengzhengqian/czq-comint.el/README.md

   that discards process output, sends the command (adding a trailing newline if necessary), and queues a `<czq-comint handler=elisp>` restore tag that calls `czq-comint-send--complete-quiet` to remove the filter after a short timer.
-  Tweak `czq-comint-send-quiet-teardown-delay` (and the optional `czq-comint-send-quiet-extra-delay` increments via the helper’s third argument) to control how long the quiet window lasts before prompts reappear—for example,
-  `(setq-local czq-comint-send-quiet-teardown-delay 5.0)` keeps the filter in place for five seconds in the current buffer.
+  Tweak `czq-comint-send-quiet-delay` to control how long the quiet window lasts before prompts reappear.
+The optional third argument to `czq-comint--send-command-quietly` overrides the delay for that invocation—for example, `(czq-comint--send-command-quietly proc \"source env/bin/activate\" 1.0)` holds the filter for a full second so activation banners stay hidden.
+Set the buffer-local default via `(setq-local czq-comint-send-quiet-delay 5.0)` when you want a longer window everywhere.
-- Use `czq-comint-send-edit-quiet-delays` to inspect or update those delay values interactively in any `czq-comint-mode` buffer.
+- Use `czq-comint-send-edit-quiet-delays` to inspect or update the delay interactively in any `czq-comint-mode` buffer.
 - `czq-comint-run` calls the helper automatically to align a new shell with the invoking `default-directory`.
 You can reuse it from other code—for example, to `source` a virtualenv or trigger a PATH refresh—without leaving stray